Ghostopheles/pytoc/README.md

 ## Usage

-Usage is fairly minimal and straightforward:
+Usage is fairly minimal and straightforward to read a TOC file:
 ```py
 from pytoc import TOCFile, Dependency